TrueBlocks/trueblocks-core/src/tools/getBlock/README.md

 `Notes:`

 - `blocks` is a space-separated list of values, a start-end range, a `special`, or any combination.
-- This tool retrieves information from the local node or rpcProvider if configured (see documentation).
 - `special` blocks are detailed under `whenBlock --list`.

 #### Other Options